Key Points

 How are the countries ranked on this list?

-The top 10 economies in the world are ranked on their GDP, as per the information provided by the IMF (International Monetary Fund).
+The top 10 economies in the world are ranked on their nominal GDP or GDP current prices, as per the reports released by the IMF (International Monetary Fund).
 These rankings are based on the total value of goods and services produced within each country's borders in a given year.

 GDP is a key indicator of a country's economic strength and can greatly influence global markets and policies.